Retro Rocket OS

 • The third parameter is a file system type, supported file system types are listed below.

-File system type Full name Description
+File system type Full name Partition support LVM2 support Description

 Example